“I Have a Dream”

 Darwinism is a theory of biological evolution developed by the English naturalist Charles Darwin (1809–1882) and others, stating that all species of organisms arise and develop through the natural selection of small, inherited variations that increase the individual’s ability to compete, survive, and reproduce.

 The theory of evolution by natural selection, first formulated in Darwin’s book “On the Origin of Species” in 1859, is the process by which organisms change over time as a result of changes in heritable physical or behavioral traits.

 Like any new concept or theory; it is associated with controversy and generally takes time to evolve.

-Think Facebook.
-People still call the social platform, and those associated with it, “new” and yet it alone has reached over a billion people using the service and has been successful for well over a decade.
+People still call the social platform “new”.
+Yet it has reached over a billion people using the service and has been successful for well over a decade now.

 What social media has allowed, is an ability to gaze or peer into others lives, to see how they react, behave and conduct their own.

-We could presume the cultural lag therefore sits with the older generation and its own adoption or adaptation of both modern society thinking from its own youth, and the technologies of today.
-Or we could look to how our older generations are coping.
+- We could presume the cultural lag therefore sits with the older generation and its own adoption or adaptation of both modern society thinking from its own youth, and the technologies of today.
+Or we could look to how our older generations are coping and adapting quite well